tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 ```

-We need to use our recipe across several steps in our modeling process.
+We will want to use our recipe across several steps as we train and test our model.
 We will:

-1. **Process the recipe using the training set**: This involves any estimation or calculations on these data.
-For our recipe, the training set would be used to determine what dummy variable columns should be created and which zero-variance predictors are slated for removal.
+1. **Process the recipe using the training set**: This involves any estimation or calculations based on the training set.
+For our recipe, the training set will be used to determine which predictors should be converted to dummy variables and which predictors will have zero-variance in the training set, and should be slated for removal.

 1. **Apply the recipe to the training set**: We create the final predictor set on the training set.

 1. **Apply the recipe to the test set**: We create the final predictor set on the test set.
-Nothing is recomputed; the dummy variable and zero-variance results from the training set are applied to the test set.
+Nothing is recomputed and no information from the test set is used here; the dummy variable and zero-variance results from the training set are applied to the test set.

-There are a few methods for doing this.
-One straightforward and simple approach is to use a _model workflow_ which pairs a model and recipe together.
-Different recipes are often needed for different models, so when a model and recipe are bundled, you can more easily keep track of them.
+To simplify this process, we can use a _model workflow_, which pairs a model and recipe together.
+This is a straightforward approach because different recipes are often needed for different models, so when a model and recipe are bundled, it becomes easier to train and test _workflows_.
 We'll use the [workflows package](https://tidymodels.github.io/workflows/) from tidymodels to bundle our parsnip model (`lr_mod`) with our recipe (`flights_rec`).

 ```r